4gth/ptv/README.md

 Credentials can be set using `Auth` struct passed to `NewAuthWriter(*Auth)`.

-Otherwise your credentials can be auto-loadeds as environment variables.
+Otherwise your credentials can be auto-loaded as environment variables.
 A `.env` file is supported via `github.com/joho/godotenv`.

 ```env